bmsohwinc/netbook/tanenbaum/05-network-layer.md

 	- but this is susceptible to **Count to Infinity** problem
 		- if a node receives a data from a neighbor who based it on the same node but that node doesn't know that the data was based on itself

+- link state routing also uses **flooding**, but uses _sequence number_ and _age_ fields to prevent count to infinity
+	- this is the popular and deployed algorithm

+- hierarchical routing helps reduce routing table size for faster routing
+	- zones, regions, clusters allow effective grouping
+	- but increases number of hops for communication

+- **broadcast**ing effectively requires spanning tree derivation
+	- packet coming from spanning tree edge is flooded
+	- coming from any other edge/link is discarded

+- multicast can be done by creating virtual groups that request data

+- anycast is used in DNS. no specific node is needed -- any node can provide the data if they have it

 ## Congestion Control Algorithms